 She earned an MA in French Culture and Civilization from Middlebury College, an MFA in Creative Writing (poetry) at Indiana University.
 She is currently pursuing her PhD in English and Creative Writing at the University of Cincinnati where she is a Yates fellow.

-Yalie's poetry and fiction have either appeared or will be published in Vinyl Poetry and Prose, Pop-Up Magazine, The Blueshift Journal, Puerto del Sol and Amazon: Day One.
+Kamara's poetry, fiction, interviews, and translations have either appeared or are forthcoming in Callaloo, Furious Flower: Seeding the Future of African American Poetry, Vinyl Poetry and Prose, Pop-Up Magazine, Black Camera: An International Journal, Puerto del Sol and elsewhere.

 In between her studies, she worked in the field of social justice specializing in educational access and arts facilitation.
 She has lived in France, Brazil + US, and has a particularly soft spot for Oakland, Washington DC, and Paris.